knative/client/test/README.md

 # Test

-This directory contains tests and testing docs for `Kn client`:
+This directory contains e2e tests and testing docs:

 - [Unit tests](#running-unit-tests) currently reside in the codebase alongside the code they test